5HU3HENDU/SV/README.md

-# SV
+# SocialVJTI
-Social Networking website
+Social website for VJTI